rshankras/PeerPlot/README.md

 3. Build and run on a simulator or device

 ### Testing Peer-to-Peer Sync
-For the best experience, run the app on two physical devices on the same network to see real-time synchronization in action.
+For the best experience, run the app on two devices (simuator or physical devices) on the same network to see real-time synchronization in action.

 ## Demo App Limitations